fenago/robotic-process-automation/md/lab_overview.md

 8. Exception Handling, Debugging, and Logging
 9. Managing and Maintaining the Code
 10. Deploying and Maintaining the Bot
+11. Help Desk Ticket Generation
+12. CRM Automation
+13. Using AI and RPA for Invoice Processing

 ### About